RhysandLy/ISDM---Group-4/ISDMProjectReport.md

 Our team has considered the current system and worked on improving the Call Management Center (CMC) system by focusing on enhancing the efficiency of Customer-Relationship Manager communication and opting for a more austomatic call routing approach.
 This improved information system enables a personalised and practical manner for customers to be in contact and receive their relevant information of their most suitable travel packages from this travel company.
 Our improved system meets and satisfies the users needs.

 ## Presentation
-Our Team were also tasked with creating a video presentation, [here is a YouTube link to our presentation.](https://youtu.be/FxUYWnqI1Lk "ISDM Group 4 Presentation")
+Our team was also tasked with creating a video presentation, [here is a YouTube link to our presentation.](https://youtu.be/FxUYWnqI1Lk "ISDM Group 4 Presentation")